mrniceguy127/mrniceguy127/README.md

 - Too many ideas in the works too!
 Like Castlevania III related stuff.

 How I pick licenses:
-- GPL v3: As much of my side projects and other open source work as possible.
+- GPL v3: As many of my side projects and other open source works as possible.
 GPL is extremely valuable for learning and cooperation and I generally don't want derivative work to be made proprietary.
 - MIT: When things aren't black or white.